frank-a-bruno/HiredHenchman.github.io/README.md

 This risk exists with all Infrastructure-as-a-Service providers (remember Nirvanix?), Platform-as-a-Service Providers, Software-as-a-Service Providers or other Managed Service Providers that are hired to perform a service, but are unable for whatever reason.
 Identifying the potential risk will also help determine the triggering conditions to set your Contingency Plan in motion.

-Knows how to create partnerships with System Integrators, Value Added Resellers, Platform-as-a-Service Providers, OEM ISV's and other Managed Service Providers to use Contingency Plans as a part of their Product Management/P)roduct Marketing.
-Used to instill trust and overcome the risk objection to doing business with small unknown risky Developers.
+Work with someone who knows how to create partnerships with System Integrators, Value Added Resellers, Platform-as-a-Service Providers, OEM ISV's and other Managed Service Providers to use Contingency Plans as a part of their Product Management/Product Marketing strategy.
+Use the Contingency Plan to instill trust and overcome the risk objection to doing business with small unknown risky Developers.

 Let me create and administer to your Contingency Plans